Mountpark charity football match raises over £65,000.24th mayo 2019

-Walking With The Wounded helps vulnerable veterans integrate back into society.
-Ed Parker, Co-founder and CEO, said:
+Walking With The Wounded helps vulnerable veterans integrate back into society and regain their independence.

-Philip O’Callaghan, Managing Director, Mountpark UK and Ireland thanked all the event’s sponsors, Fulham Football Club and everyone who had worked hard to make the evening a success.
+Philip O’Callaghan, Managing Director, Mountpark UK and Ireland thanked all the event’s sponsors, QPR and everyone who had worked hard to make the evening a success.